High School Quiz Show: Rhode Island

 2. Who is eligible to participate in High School Quiz Show: Rhode Island?

-· All public, private and parochial high schools in Rhode Island are eligible to participate
+· All public and private high schools in Rhode Island are eligible to participate

 · Each team must include four (4) participating students and one (1) or two (2) alternates